cover

 You should see ports 80, 443, and 51820 listed as allowed.

-4. Download and Run the Pangolin Installer:
+4. Using the Pangolin Installer:

 Create a directory for Pangolin files and download the installer: